 - Ransomware

-- Malware that encrypts your files and demands payment.
-Recovery depends heavily on backups and isolation.
+- Malware that encrypts files and demands payment.
+Recovery depends heavily on isolation and backups you can restore.

 - 3-2-1 Backups

-- Three copies of data, two different media, one offsite/isolated copy.
+- Three copies, two media types, one offsite/isolated copy.

 - EDR

-- Endpoint Detection and Response: security tooling that monitors devices for suspicious activity and helps with response.
+- Endpoint Detection and Response: monitoring and response tooling for suspicious activity on devices.

 Worth reading